Voltron: Fleet of Doom: Cast

-Home video releases and availability

-The animated special Fleet of Doom has become a collector’s ambition, only further sought out because WEP has not included it in any of the Voltron DVD box sets it has released.
+Home media

 Fleet of Doom was released by WEP as an online exclusive and later was updated to have better DVD compatibility as there were many complaints about using the menu with older DVD players and that the editing was extremely poor with very long timeouts between the commercial breaks; additional trailers were also included.
 This updated version was made available by WEP on Amazon.com and is also still available on the Voltron store.
 Media Blasters released the special as a general release on July 28, 2009.
 This version was not part of the Voltron DVD box sets but as a stand-alone title.

 In late 2010, Media Blasters announced a Blu-ray Disc release of Fleet of Doom, only to cancel it in early 2011.
 Nevertheless, copies of this Blu-ray edition began to become available in various internet shops as of September 2011, and it was eventually determined that these copies were genuine.

-However, it is unknown if an official release of this Blu-ray is planned.
+Reception

+"πhe Fleet of Doom crashes and burns almost immediately after launch.", wrote Darius Washington for Otaku USA Magazine.